Troubleshooting

 2. Enable debug logging:

-resonate serve --log-level debug
+resonate serve --level debug

 1. Collect diagnostics: